A worker may be entitled to benefits for a recurrence of a work-related injury/disease if the worker experiences a significant deterioration that:

 - was actively engaged in formal job search activities, or

-- recently completed a work transition plan.
+- recently completed a return-to-work plan.

 A worker who had permanently exited the workforce or was not actively engaged in the workforce at the time of the recurrence would not be expected to have actual earnings in the near future.

 A worker who has elected the “no review” option is not entitled to additional LOE benefits if they have a recurrence, see 18-03-04, LOE Benefits for Workers 55 Years of Age or Older.

 Most recent earnings